-Candidates will complete one of the following exit requirements for the MAEd. in Communication Disorders (CD):
+The following are the exit requirements for the MAEd in Communication Disorders:

-- A thesis and oral defense GRD 877n (Research Option) - or a written comprehensive examination covering education and major program components - GRD 878w (Non-Research Option).
+- Program GPA: Candidates must earn an overall GPA of 3.0 or higher, with no grade lower than a C. - Signature Assessments: Candidates will have opportunities to demonstrate professional growth through signature assessments covering major program components. - A thesis and oral defense GRD 877n (Research Option) or a written comprehensive examination covering education and major program components - GRD 878w (Non-Research Option). - Initial Certification Concentration: Successful completion of The Professional Semester for the initial certification concentration.